void-trinity/Network-Programming-Lab/Readme.md

 Exp6: Parse the content of a file(.txt) using Scanner class and identifies the number of different primitive datatypes in the given string like int, double, etc and lists these seperately(delimeter is white space).

 Exp7: A file urls.txt has a list of various web urls (seperated by white space).
 Identify the number of these urls.
 For each URL, identify query string.
+Also find various parameters (fields) in the query string.
+Implement this program using string tokenizer.